cncf/servicedesk/README.md

 CNCF hosts graduated, incubating, and sandbox projects.
 While we offer a shared set of services for all of our projects, we don’t provide substantial marketing services for sandbox projects as they are meant to be early stage projects that need a lightweight neutral home to grow naturally.
 Sandbox projects are prioritized lower for project services versus their incubating and graduated project peers.

 Finally, this list isn’t meant to be an exhaustive list of services offered by the foundation.
-There may be things your project needs help with that isn’t listed here and it’s completely OK to reach out to staff via the CNCF ServiceDesk and ask for help.
+There may be things your project needs help with that isn’t listed here and it’s completely OK to reach out to staff via the CNCF Service Desk and ask for help.

-To improve access to CNCF services, we are implementing a service desk to serve as a single point access for all CNCF services.
+To improve access to CNCF services, we have implemented a Service Desk to serve as a single point access for all CNCF services.
 We’re modeling this on the 3-1-1 service that Mayor Bloomberg [rolled out](https://web.archive.org/web/20200819233226/https://www1.nyc.gov/office-of-the-mayor/news/203-10/mayor-bloomberg-answers-100-millionth-call-311) in New York City to provide single point of access to all municipal services.
-Project maintainers that are used to interacting with CNCF staff members directly by email or Slack are welcome to continue to do so, and it will be that staff member’s responsibility to log the request in the CNCF ServiceDesk.
+Project maintainers that are used to interacting with CNCF staff members directly by email or Slack are welcome to continue to do so, and it will be that staff member’s responsibility to log the request in the CNCF Service Desk.

 CNCF’s services fall in the following general categories: